 Aqua Schedules provides both automated and user generated messages (email and SMS).
 Most messages are sent as an SMS unless they exceed 160 characters.
 Messages users compose are created in the user's area of the agency interface.
 The content of automated messages can be configured in the Agency's notification settings.

-Above, we described the triad of Agency-Interpreters-Requesters.
-We now introduce the "Customers".
-Agency-Customers are called Customers within Aqua Schedules and can be configured for a variety of circumstances.
+The Agency's Customers are called Customers within Aqua Schedules and can be configured for a variety of circumstances.
 A typical customer has one billing account and one or more locations.
 Customers (e.g. a hospital) can have their requesters (e.g. an administrative aid) isolated to specific locations.

-Customers can have more then one billing account to partition invoices for specific departments.
+Customers can have more than one billing account to partition invoices for specific departments.
 Billing accounts are activated per Customer in their settings.
 If billing accounts are not activated the billing information is used in the customer settings form.
 You can also create an invoice that will include all billing accounts the same way you would create a invoice for a customer without billing accounts.

 Locations in Aqua Schedules describe the place the interpreter will go for an appointment.
 Locations are linked to customers to be reusable.
 Aqua Schedules provides tools to provide location information (navigation and pin-point) to interpreters using maps/GPS services.
 Additional instruction can be added to locations to help direct interpreters.

 Documents can be stored and linked to customers, users, and appointments.
 Documents stored to customers and users can include an expiration date; expiring documents are sorted in order of expiration in the resources area.
-There is no limit to how many documents are stored in Aqua Schedules; each document must be less then 20MB.
+There is no limit to how many documents are stored in Aqua Schedules; each document must be less than 20MB.
 In the resources area documents and hyperlinks can be shared with all interpreters and requesters.

 Notes can be written and linked to customers, users, and appointments.
 The Agency-users are the only user type that can view notes linked to users and customers.
 Appointment notes can be made private to be share only with users of the same role and Agency-users.
 Only the user who creates a note can delete the note.